openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 Videos are one of the most important assets of an online course.
 Making course videos available to students who are located all over the world, and who are accessing course content with different devices and Internet connectivity constraints, can be a complex undertaking.

+* For a video to play at locations around the world, it needs to be available from more than one host site.

+* For a video to play on different devices, including both desktop computers and smart phones, it needs to be available in several different formats.

 To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many students as possible, edX offers video file processing and media hosting services.
 Once these services are set up for your insititution and course, course teams only need to upload a single file to Studio for each of the videos they want to include in their course.

-For a video to play at locations around the world, it needs to be available from more than one host sites.
-For a video to play on different devices, including both desktop computers and smart phones, it needs to be available in several different formats.

-The edX media team, with the assistance of a representative from our partner institution, creates accounts with two file hosting services: YouTube Content Management System (CMS) and Amazon Web Services (AWS).
+EdX completes all other processing for the video files.

 Before your course teams can begin to upload videos in Studio, you work with the edX media team to make sure that these preparatory tasks are complete.